hopsoft/coast/README.md

   after :show do
     # do some last minute housekeeping after every thing else is done
-    flash[:notice] = "Sorry... we'll be back when the surf stops crackin'" end
+    flash[:notice] = "Sorry brah... we'll be back when the surf stops crackin'" end

 end